Evaluating Sorrel (Hibiscus sabdariffa) Varieties for Production in Florida

 • Yield – weight of calyces with and without seed boll.
 A specially designed tool was used to separate the calyces from the boll, so this allowed for consistency in amount of the calyces being removed/remaining on each boll.

-• Insect, disease, weed, and or nematode problems - plots will be scouted weekly.
+• Insect, disease, weed, and or nematode problems based on weekly scouting.

 Since sorrel is not on the list of commodities for soil testing, okra was selected on the soil test form as the crop for nutrient recommendations, as sorrel is a relative.

-Dirty Dog Organics – The soil pH prior to planting was 7.5 and nutrient levels for P, K and Mg were similar to what was observed at Bountiful Farms.
+Dirty Dog Organics – In Year 1, the soil pH prior to planting was 7.5 and nutrient levels for P, K and Mg were similar to what was observed at Bountiful Farms.
 Plants were grown on raised beds approximately 12 inches high and covered with fabric mulch which were buried in the rows with soil.
 Wood chips were added in the furrows in early September to keep weed growth to a minimum.

 Objective 2: To determine cost of production and economic viability.